steve-ad-s/crypto-dictionary/candlesticks/Hammer.md

 ![[Figure 3.13 - Hammer.png]]

-A Hammer is a bullish reversal pattern that forms during a downtrend.
-It is named because the market is "hammering out" a bottom.
+The Hammer is a single candle bullish reversal pattern that appears at the bottom of a downtrend.

+## Relevance & Type

+- **Relevance:** Major
+- **Type:** Single-Candle Bullish Reversal

 ## Logical Behavior